Board members and staff

 Previously, Quiana supported the DeKalb County Juvenile Court system as a Juvenile Program Administrator.
 During her tenure with DeKalb, Quiana managed, directed and evaluated staff processing employee concerns and problems.
 Moreover, Quiana provided, hands on support for families and youth through juvenile enrichment and academic programs providing thought leadership and solutions to robust challenges.

 Adeidra D. Washington has over 10-years of nonprofit and small-business management experience.
 After obtaining her BA in Journalism from Hampton University in 2006, Ms. Washington attended Troy University where she received a Master's in Public Policy in 2011.
-Currently, Adeidra serves as Director of Operations for Youth VIBE nonprofit.
+Currently, Adeidra serves on the Board of Directors for the Supreme Family Foundation.

 In 2009, Adeidra formed a boutique consulting firm Detail Endeavors, LLC to provide nonprofits and business start-ups with successful business solutions to solve their organizational needs.